shivananth/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-Here's the code to read the csc file containinjg the activity data:
+Here's the code to read the csv file containinjg the activity data:

 ```r
 activityData <- read.csv("C:/Users/GALAXY COMPUTERS/RepData_PeerAssessment1/activity/activity.csv")